 To display current Windows Defender settings you can use cmdlet Get-MpPreference, to change settings use – Set-MpPreference.

-For example, we need to enable scanning of removable drives.
+In the Windows Defender settings the IPS, removable disk check, email and some others checks are disabled by default.
+For example, you need to enable scanning of removable drives.
 Let’s get the current settings using command:

 Get-MpPreference | fl disable*

 As you can see, scan removable drives is disabled (DisableRemovableDriveScanning = True).
 Turn it on using following command:

 Set-MpPreference -DisableRemovableDriveScanning $false

 By default, Windows Defender doesn’t check the archive files (RAR, ZIP, CAB), which can potentially contain malicious files.
 You can enable the checking of archive files by running:

 After that, Windows Defender will start scanning all opened archive files in real time, as well as when scanning a disk.

 Also, to change or remove the antivirus settings, you can use Add-MpPreference and Remove-MpPreference cmdlets.
 For example, let’s add some folders to the antivirus exclusion path: